 I organise the online media outreach for events and conferences

 Many events venture into social reporting, empowering participants to report live from the venue.
 I build the onsite and virtual social reporting teams, often combined with on-site training and mentoring.

-I facilitate trainings and workshops:
+I facilitate online media trainings and workshops:

 Often organisations jump into the social media scene, and get stuck at a certain point.
-Using interactive trainings and workshops, I help them to get back on track, and take their social media work to “the next level”, as I did for CIAT, the Generation Challenge Programme, the CGIAR Online Communicators, the Challenge Program on Water and Food and the CGIAR Social Media Bootcamp.
+Using interactive trainings and workshops, I help them get back on track, and take their social media work to “the next level”, as I did for CIAT, the Generation Challenge Programme, the CGIAR Online Communicators, the Challenge Program on Water and Food and the CGIAR Social Media Bootcamp.

 If you are interested to work with me, do drop me a mail: